eiliz/ribbon/README.md

 - SUCCESS - An action finished successfully
 - ERROR - An action finished with an error

 ## Base and wrapper components

-I've created some base components for a input and a spinner (@/components/base).
-Creating a BaseInput component that encapsulates the input tag allows for a consistent look across the app.
+I've created a base components folder that could hold general components used across the project, in this case it only has a button and a spinner (@/components/base).
 The base components are globally registered using Webpack's API (helpers/registerBaseComponents.js) so that you don't need to import them in every place they're used.

+This is optional as it does have the disadvantage of these components being loaded all the time even if not used.

-Because I've used 3rd party calendar and custom select components, I've wrapped them in some generic components (@/components/common) so that they can be easily reused without having to care about what package is used inside.
+Because I've used a 3rd party carousel, I've wrapped it in a generic component (@/components/GlideCarousel.vue) so that it can be easily reused without having to care about what package is used inside.
 This allows the specific packages to be later changed for something else without having to make changes in all of the places they're used in.

+For the Google Maps library I've created a helper that manages loading the script.
+Right now the map is implemented in the ListingMap.vue component so the specific implementation details are present there.
+A further step would be to create a generic map component as well that encapsulates the map functionality so that the actual map provider could be swapped without having to make updates in all the places the map is used - the users of the map should not be aware of what is used underneath.

 ## Assets